Skip to main content

 Before you begin

-curl https://api.antonpayments.com/v1/merchant \
+curl https://api.antonpayments.dev/v1/merchant \

 -H "Authorization: Bearer ak_test_your_key_here"

-Step 2: Create a beneficiary
+Step 2: Create a payee

-curl https://api.antonpayments.com/v1/beneficiaries \
+curl https://api.antonpayments.dev/v1/payees \

 -X POST \